ietf-wg-cellar/ebml-specification/specification.markdown

     Endianness:     None
     Length:         A Master-element may declare any length (included zero) up to the maximum Element Data Size value permitted.
 The Master-element may also use an unknown length.
 See the section on Element Data Size for rules that apply to elements of unknown length.
     Definition:     The Master-element contains zero, one, or many other elements.
+The Element Data stored within Master-elements MUST only consist of EBML Elements and MUST NOT contain any data that is not part of an EBML Element.
 Elements contained within a Master-element must be defined for use at levels greater than the level of the Master-element.
 For instance is a Master-element occurs on level 2 then all contained Elements must be valid at levels 3.

 Element Data Type:   Binary